$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Constraints

 \subsection{Indirect detection}

-Searches of gamma-rays and positrons are the most important constraints on this model from indirect detection.
-Anti-protons come from $SS^*\rightarrow e^+e^-Z$ process via the decay and hadronization of the $Z$ boson, but bounds from anti-protons are expected to be even smaller than what is obtained in \textit{Z2R} \cite{Giacchino:2013bta, Ibarra:2014qma}, since once $\mu_3$ takes sizable values, the values of the Yukawa couplings tend to decrease to keep the correct relic abundance (see Sec.~\ref{relicab}), in turn decreasing the annihilation of the aforementioned process.
-Therefore, we do not expect important constraints from anti-protons.
-In the following, we detail about gamma-ray and positron constraints exclusively in the mass regime $m_\psi /2 < m_S \leq m_\psi$.
+In the following we detail gamma-ray and positron predictions in the $Z_3$ model, with a cross comparation with \textit{Z2R} and \textit{Z2C} models.
+On the other hand, anti-protons come from $SS^*\rightarrow e^+e^-Z$ process via the decay and hadronization of the $Z$ boson.
+However, bounds from anti-protons are expected to be even smaller than what is obtained in \textit{Z2R} and \textit{Z2C} \cite{Giacchino:2013bta, Ibarra:2014qma}, since once $\mu_3$ takes sizable values, the values of the Yukawa couplings tend to decrease (see Sec.~\ref{relicab}), in turn decreasing the annihilation of the aforementioned process.
+Therefore, we do not expect sizable bounds on this lepto-philic realization of the $Z_3$ scenario from anti-protons measurements.